Spirals-Team/hadoop-benchmark/README.md

 After the project is cloned in frontend, users should use `OAR` commands to reserve hosts firstly and then install OS by `kadeploy3` command.

+PS: because a docker overlay network requires kernel (version >= 3.1.6), we suggest users using the environment `jessie-x64-base` to install `Debian Jessie` in the hosts.

 When users have finished the above step, there are several existing running hosts reserved.
 Then, secondly, several parameters in `g5k_cluster` file should be reconfigured.